Scientist calculates odds alien life is common in the universe, and the odds are good

 We know nothing about how frequently life and intelligent life emerge, if at all, on worlds beyond Earth.
 What we do know is that life emerged on Earth fairly early in our planet's long history.
 Conversely, though, intelligent life only started mucking about and making tools ranging from the wheel to particle accelerators in the most recent chapter of Earth's biography.
 Really in the last line of that story.

-Maybe the gestation of intelligence is a very long (4 billion year) process, or maybe that's just the way it worked out for Earth.
+Maybe the gestation of intelligence is a very long (4 billion-year) process, or maybe that's just the way it worked out for Earth.
 Kipping wondered how often life and intelligent life would emerge on our planet if we were able to turn back the clock on our planet's history and then run it forward over and over again.

 To analyze the problem, he came up with four possible answers: Life is common and often develops intelligence.
 Life is rare but often develops intelligence.
 Life is common and rarely develops intelligence.
 And finally, life is rare and rarely develops intelligence.